AnggaR96s/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## What kind of pants do ghosts wear?
+Boo jeans.